seanbradley/Canteen/README.rst

 But if you're a Pythonista and feel like Ruby is a potential enemy sympathizer, Compass-style.org says...

->>>The instructions to integrate Compass/Sass with a Python framework are:
+The instructions to integrate Compass/Sass with a Python framework are:

->>>1.
-Use Compass/Sass
+1) Use Compass/Sass
->>>2.
-Use your Python framework [in this case, Flask]
+2) Use your Python framework [in this case, Flask]

 In other words:

->>>"Compass and Sass are built in Ruby.
+"Compass and Sass are built in Ruby.
 When the rest of your project is also built in Ruby, it makes sense to squeeze every last ounce of convenient automatic integration, like having your project automatically compile Sass to CSS for you at runtime.
 But that integration is not actually necessary, and when the rest of your project is not Ruby, you pay a lot more for that little bit of convenience."

 Hence, extrapolating that advice to Canteen, I've made no attempt (yet) to fully hook in Compass during installation or to compile Sass at runtime.
 I've only put them close at hand for your convenience.